EmuDeck/emudeck.github.io/docs/controls-and-hotkeys/steamos/external-controllers.md

 Steam Input is the foundation of controls on the Steam Deck.
 It's what allows EmuDeck to set up a standardized control scheme across emulators.
 Steam Input allows you to use a controller with any game or emulator.

 However, Steam Input might also conflict with native features of the controller.
 One example is that Steam Input does not properly expose the gyro for external controllers to emulators.
 In these cases, you will need to disable Steam Input and allow the controller to "talk" directly to the emulator to properly expose these features.

+You may need to restart to ensure Steam Input is properly disabled.

 This page will cover how to utilize Steam Input with external controllers, and how to use workarounds when Steam Input does not properly expose various features of an external controller.